softwareconstruction240/softwareconstruction/instruction/quality-code/quality-code.md

 Immutability guarantees thread safe code because it eliminates the possibility that one thread can be modifying an object at the same time a different thread is reading it.

-## Declaring Variables

-When you are declaring variables in want to consider the following.

-1. Don't reuse variables for different purposes.
-Declaring a variable with the `final` keyword makes it clear that it should not be reused.
-1. Declare your variables close to where they are used.
-Localizing the context of the code helps make code more readable.
-The goal is to be able understand what every block of code is doing without scrolling or navigating away from the code.
-1. Always initialize your variables.
-Leaving a variable uninitialized creates the opportunity for a null pointer exception or other unexpected behavior.
-1. Remove unused variables.
-Leaving an unused variable declaration in your code makes it more difficult to manage your code.

 ## Code Layout

-You want your code to read like a newspaper.
+You want your code to read like a news website.
 The most interesting things should be on the front page in a very short concise representation.
 You then can move to a section of the paper that is of interest, and turn to the following pages if you want the details of a story.

 Likewise, in your code you want to follow an intuitive and consistent ordering.